AbstractProgram/graphRepresentation/documentation/presentation notes/presentation.md

 ## Points:
+_1. introduction about the project:_
+- about presentation.
+- Closest term "abstract program"

 _Explain the concept:_
-1. Closest term "abstract program"

 2. High-level Graph-based programming.
 3. Visual & text-based approaches integration.
 4. Represent part of a program in graph.